OmarT-Y/TravelPlaner/README.md

 5- Size : Size of the program is in order of few mega bytes 6- Security : The data of the Trip is processed locally

+## User Stories and Acceptance Criteria:

+# User Story 1:

+As a user

+I want to search for flights between two cities on specific dates.

+So that I can plan my travel itinerary efficiently.

+Acceptance Criteria:

+The user can enter the origin and destination cities.

+The user can select the start and end dates.

+The system displays a list of available flights between the specified cities for    the specified dates.

+# User Story 2:

+As a user

+I want to search for hotels in a destination city with specific criteria.

+So that I can find suitable accommodation for my trip.

+Acceptance Criteria:

+The user can enter the destination city.

+The user can select the start and end dates.

+The system displays a list of available hotels in the specified city for the specified dates.

+# User Story 3:

+As a user

+I want to input my travel start and end dates.

+So that I can find available flights and hotels for those dates.

+Acceptance Criteria:

+The user can select a start date from a calendar input.

+The user can select an end date from a calendar input.

+The system validates that the end date is not before the start date.

+# User Story 4:

+As a user

+I want to specify the number of adult and child travelers.

+So that I can get accurate flight and hotel options.

+Acceptance Criteria:

+The user can specify the number of adult travelers.

+The user can specify the number of child travelers.

+The system validates that the number of travelers is a non-negative integer.

+# User Story 5:

+As a user

+I want to set a maximum price for flights.

+So that I can stay within my budget.

+Acceptance Criteria:

+The user can enter a maximum price for flights.

+The system validates that the maximum price is a non-negative number.

+The system displays flights within the specified budget.

+# User Story 6:

+As a user

+I want to set a maximum price for hotels.

+So that I can find accommodation that fits my budget.

+Acceptance Criteria:

+The user can enter a maximum price for hotels.

+The system validates that the maximum price is a non-negative number.

+The system displays hotels within the specified budget.

+# User Story 7:

+As a user

+I want to filter hotels by minimum rating.

+So that I can choose high-quality accommodations.

+Acceptance Criteria:

+The user can specify a minimum rating for hotels.

+The system validates that the rating is between 0 and 5.

+The system displays hotels with ratings equal to or higher than the specified minimum rating.

+# User Story 8:

+As a user

+I want to select the number of hotel rooms needed.

+So that I can accommodate all travelers comfortably.

+Acceptance Criteria:

+The user can specify the number of hotel rooms needed.

+The system validates that the number of rooms is a non-negative integer.

+The system includes the number of rooms in the hotel search criteria.

+# User Story 9:

+As a user

+I want to disable the flight planning option.

+So that I can focus only on booking hotels.

+Acceptance Criteria:

+The user can check a box to disable flight planning.

+When the box is checked, the flight planning options are hidden or disabled.

+The system does not include flight options in the travel plan when flight planning is disabled.

+# User Story 10:

+As a user

+I want to disable the hotel planning option.

+So that I can focus only on booking flights.

+Acceptance Criteria:

+The user can check a box to disable hotel planning.

+When the box is checked, the hotel planning options are hidden or disabled.

+The system does not include hotel options in the travel plan when hotel planning is disabled.

+# User Story 11:

+As a user

+I want to choose extra amenities for my hotel stay.

+So that I can enhance my travel experience.

+Acceptance Criteria:

+The user can select extra amenities for the hotel stay from a predefined list.

+The system includes the selected amenities in the hotel search criteria.

+The system displays hotels that offer selected amenities.

+# User Story 12:

+As a user

+I want to select the currency for the price display.

+So that I can view costs in my preferred currency.

+Acceptance Criteria:

+The user can select a currency from a dropdown menu.

+The system displays prices in the selected currency.

+The system converts prices accurately based on current exchange rates.

+# User Story 13:

+As a user

+I want to be able to select the origin city using the abbreviation of the airport I want to use.

+So that I can precisely specify the airport I want to use.

+Acceptance Criteria:

+The user can search for a city by writing only the abbreviation of its airport.

+The program views the city and other suggestions in a drop-down menu.

+# User Story 14:

+As a user

+I want to be able to select the destination city using the abbreviation of the airport I want to use.

+So that I can precisely specify the airport I want to use.

+Acceptance Criteria:

+The user can search for a city by writing only the abbreviation of its airport.

+The program views the city and other suggestions in a drop-down menu.

+# User Story 15:

+As a user

+I want to be able to read the text labels and have smooth interactions with the buttons.

+So that I can enjoy easy experiences with the program.

+Acceptance Criteria:

+The fonts and the alignments should be appealing to the users.

+The buttons should be big enough to press on.

+The drop-down menus should be large enough to select from.

+# User Story 16:

+As a user

+I want to be able to view local attraction sites in the destination city.

+So that I can plan for visiting them.

+Acceptance Criteria:

+The user can navigate through different tabs and see what is suggested in the local attractions and activities tab.

+# User Story 17:

+As a user

+I want to be able to view local activities in the destination city in the time frame I am providing.

+So that I can attend these activities and put them on my time schedule.

+Acceptance Criteria:

+The user can navigate through different tabs and see what is suggested in the local attractions and activities tab.